cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data/README.md

 - Generate embeddings for each document in data/
 - The embeddings vector for each document is inserted into the vector database
 - Stop the vector database

-> TIP: Change or add text files in the data/ directory to customize the knowledge base that is retrieved from.
-Rerun the job `Populate Vector DB with documents embeddings` to rebuild the vector database with the new embeddings and restart the application `CML LLM Chatbot`

 ### `4_app`
 Definition of the application `CML LLM Chatbot`